Gangstas

 I was befuddled until I realized what I had hooked – my first snook on fly.
 I had tangled with them as a kid fishing live shrimp on a light spinning rod off a southwest Florida dock while on family vacations.
 A seductive experience that gripped my youthful psyche, but one that could never put a snook in my hands . . . every fish I hooked had its way and shredded my 8-pound-test within the pilings.
 Seasoned vets on that dock recognized my enthusiasm and enlightened me about the nature of these street fighters.
 Though difficult to accept, I resided that I had no hope of catching one there.
 On one visit, a barefoot heavy-set 30-something hombre with a thick beard and one leg showed me how it was done: using a stout 30-pound-class boat rod and a Penn Jigmaster loaded with 50-pound monofilament, he was also dunking shrimp.
 But he was in lockdown mode – using no drag.
 When he hooked up it was a shit-show, as he wrestled a 15-pounder up and out of the pilings all while hopping around that gnarly, weather-beaten dock on one leg – a remarkable angling spectacle.
 My lasting impression was that snook are rough customers.

 Those hot spring days on that Florida dock proved to be my last dealings with snook for more than two decades . . . until I crossed paths with Michael Bednar in the Keys.
-That accidental 10-pound oceanside snook dazzled me with its startling jumps, strength and with stamina surpassing that of striped bass, its northern counterpart.
+That accidental oceanside snook dazzled me with startling jumps and pound-for-pound strength that surpasses that of striped bass, its northern counterpart.
 But despite that fascination, snook and I somehow took another sabbatical – this time for 26 years.

 In the spring of 2024, I fished the iconic Belize River Lodge seeking full-on opportunity for everything Belize had to offer – including snook.
 Situated in central Belize, but nestled smack in the jungle on the Belize Olde River (complete with jaguars, crocodiles, howler monkeys, tarantulas, tapir and more all nearby in the neighboring jungle), this lodge really grabbed me.
 And just minutes from Philip S. W. Goldson International Airport, it seemed too good to be true.
 This lodge is a five-star operation where you immediately feel you’re among family in a warm and gracious atmosphere.
 When the staff asked me what I was interested in pursuing, I responded, “Pretty much everything – big tarpon, bonefish, permit, jacks, but I really want a shot at snook.”